LucaMaccarini/InstaMacBot/README.md

   ### Classes Diagram
-  quick draft showing the main classes of the bot logic (is an svg open in your browser for a better view)
+  quick draft showing the main classes of the bot logic (is an svg open in your browser for a better view) to see the details of the various classes and interfaces, look at the documentation

   ![class](https://github.com/MaccariniLuca/InstaMacBot/blob/main/documentation/quick%20class%20diagram.svg)